olgaliak/seismic-deeplearning/interpretation/deepseismic_interpretation/azureml_pipelines/README.md

 - local environment with cv_lib and interpretation set up using guidance [here](../../../README.md)

 ## Running a Pipeline in AzureML

+Go into the [Azure Portal](https://portal.azure.com) and create a blob storage.
+Once you have created a [blob storage](https://azure.microsoft.com/en-us/services/storage/blobs/) you may use [Azure Storage Explorer](https://docs.microsoft.com/en-us/azure/vs-azure-tools-storage-manage-with-storage-explorer?tabs=windows) to manage your blob instance.
+You can either manually upload data through Azure Storage Explorer, or you can use [AzCopy](https://docs.microsoft.com/en-us/azure/storage/common/storage-use-azcopy-v10) to migrate the data to your blob store.
+Once you blob storage set up and the data migrated, you may being to fill in the environemnt variables below.
+There is a an example [.env file](../../../.env.example) that you may leverage.
+More information on how to activate these environment variables are below.

 Set the following environment variables:
 ```
 BLOB_ACCOUNT_NAME